Course Descriptions

 Requirement(s): Experiential

-Concentration(s): Business and Corporate Law (JD), Intellectual Property (JD), LLM in Business and Corporate Law (LLMB), Business and Corporate Law (LLMC), Intellectual Property (LLMC)
+Concentration(s): Business and Corporate Law (JD), Intellectual Property (JD), LLM in Business and Corporate Law (LLMB), Business and Corporate Law (LLMUS), Intellectual Property (LLMUS)

 Externship II students refine their skills, with a longer opportunity to specialize their training in a specific area.
 Externship II is limited to students who have previously worked at a Corporate Counsel Externship placement.
 Please refer to Corporate Counsel Externship I description for additional requirements.